For Want of a Nail (novel): Plot

 John Burgoyne, Duke of Albany: CNA Viceroy 1782–1783 in For Want of a Nail.

 For Want of a Nail opens in 1763, after the end of the Seven Years' War.
 Attempts by the British government to impose direct taxation on the American colonies provokes resistance by the colonists, which escalates into open rebellion in 1775.
 After driving British troops from Boston and declaring independence, the American rebels suffer a series of reversals and lose control of New York City, Albany, and Philadelphia by the end of 1777.
 The point of divergence from actual history occurs in October 1777, when British General John Burgoyne defeats American Generals Horatio Gates and Benedict Arnold at the Battle of Saratoga.
 Conciliationists gain control of the Continental Congress in 1778 and negotiate a truce that re-establishes British control.

-In 1780, seeking to prevent further rebellion, the Parliament of England passes the "Britannic Design," a bill that reorganizes the North American colonies into the partially self-governing dominion called the Confederation of North America (CNA).
+In 1780, seeking to prevent further rebellion, the Parliament of Great Britain passes the "Britannic Design," a bill that reorganizes the North American colonies into the partially self-governing dominion called the Confederation of North America (CNA).
 However, many former rebels refuse to submit to British rule, and an exodus of pro-independence colonists to the Texas region of New Spain takes place.
 The ex-Patriots in Texas organize themselves as the State of Jefferson, after the executed author of the Declaration of Independence.
 Though the French Revolution is averted, war still erupts between Britain and France in 1795, and Spain is drawn into the conflict on the side of the French.
 Both Jefferson and the CNA use the situation as a pretext to invade Spanish territory, and the CNA absorbs both the Florida and Louisiana territories while the Jeffersonians expand to the northern banks of the Rio Grande.
 Mexico gains its independence in 1805 and immediately descends into chaos and civil war.
 The Jeffersonians eventually become involved, and a Jeffersonian army under Andrew Jackson captures Mexico City in 1817.
 By 1819, Jackson manages to engineer the merger of Jefferson and Mexico as the United States of Mexico (USM), and in 1821, he wins election as the new country's first president.

 In the CNA, industrialization takes root in the Northern Confederation, a union of the New England and mid-Atlantic colonies, and the invention of the cotton gin brings prosperity and widespread slavery to the Southern Confederation.
 The rapid industrial development, however, fosters resentment between rich industrialists and the working classes, and a financial crash in 1835 leads to a series of social upheavals, including the abolition of slavery in the Southern Confederation for economic reasons.
 The CNA eventually wins approval from London for a second Britannic Design to transform itself from a loose conglomeration of states to a unified nation with a governor-general, a central executive office of which General Winfield Scott is the first holder.